darold/pgtt/README.md

 	ON COMMIT { PRESERVE | DELETE } ROWS

+#### Drop a Global Temporary Table

 To drop a Global Temporary Table you just proceed as for a normal
 table:

 	DROP TABLE test_gtt_table;

+A Global Temporary Table can be dropped even if it is used by other session.

+#### Create index on Global Temporary Table

 You can create indexes on the global temporary table: